jsonMartin/readwise-mirror/README.md

   - If it refuses to activate with an error message, open the developer console (with Ctrl-Shift-I) and check for error messages.

 ## Advanced features

+### Filter by tag

+When this setting is enabled, you can specify a comma-separated list of tags which will be used to filter items which are written to your Obsidian library.
+Any readwise item which has a document tag matching any of the defined tags will be sycned.
+This applies to a full download and updates.

+>[!CAUTION]
+>**Enabling or disabling this setting might have wide reaching consequences**.
+Please maker sure you are fully aware of the effects filtering by tags might have.
+If you plan to use this feature you should consider recreating your Readwise library folder in Obsidian from scratch or make sure you delete all *unwanted* Readwise items manually.
+Enabling or disabling between update syncs might leave your library in an undefined state with missing highlights.
+You should be particularly cautios if you use features like protected frontmatter, e.g. to create persistent links in readwise notes.

 ### File tracking